(see DO-7, § 17)

 Volunteers may terminate the agreement themselves at any time.
 Volunteers may decide to end their services for a number of reasons, such as the completion of a specific project, a conflict with personal or family obligations, or the acquisition of a new job.
-If the volunteer intends to use the work experience as a means of qualifying for a particular job, they may request a letter from the supervisor verifying the type of work performed.
-Termination of service should be noted on the volunteer service agreement.
+If the volunteer intends to use their volunteer experience as a means of qualifying for a particular job, they may request a letter from the supervisor verifying the type of work performed.
+Termination of service must be noted on the volunteer service agreement.

 In cases in which the volunteer may become volatile, law enforcement staff should be informed and may be asked to escort the volunteer out of the park or off federal property.
 If the volunteer resides in park housing, they should be given a reasonable time period in which to leave the park, usually 24 or 48 hours.
 For egregious conduct (e.g., felonies), however, they may be asked to leave immediately, and law enforcement should be engaged.